-Applicants can bid for up to two properties per cycle that they meet the property criteria for.
+- 4.10.1.
+Applicants can bid for up to two properties per cycle that they meet the property criteria for. - 4.10.2.
 Applicants can bid through the website, over the phone and in person at Lancaster and Morecambe Town Halls.
-Access to the Ideal Choice Homes website is available for applicants at Lancaster and Morecambe Town Hall.

-For those applicants who are unable to bid for themselves and who do not have any family, friends or advocates who can bid on their behalf we do have an assisted bidding scheme for vulnerable customers.
-This will mean that bids are placed on those applicant's behalf based on the preferences they express.

-By bidding an applicant is simply expressing an interest in a property, and telling us that they wish to be considered for it.
+Access to the Ideal Choice Homes website is available for applicants at Lancaster and Morecambe Town Hall. - 4.10.3.
+For those applicants who are unable to bid for themselves and who do not have any family, friends or advocates who can bid on their behalf, we do have an assisted bidding scheme for vulnerable customers.
+This will mean that bids are placed on those applicant's behalf, based on the preferences they express. - 4.10.4.
+By bidding, an applicant is simply expressing an interest in a property and telling us that they wish to be considered for it.
 Their position on the shortlist may change over the course of the bidding cycle.
-If an applicant comes top of a shortlist there is no guarantee that they will be successful in being offered this property.

-Further checks are made to ensure that they meet the criteria for the property and that the information supplied on their application form is still correct.

-If an applicant is not offered this property a reason will be provided and the applicant will be able to see this on their online account.
+If an applicant comes top of a shortlist, there is no guarantee that they will be successful in being offered this property. - 4.10.5.
+Further checks are made to ensure that they meet the criteria for the property and that the information supplied on their application form is still correct. - 4.10.6.
+If an applicant is not offered this property a reason will be provided, and the applicant will be able to see this on their online account.

+- 4.10.7.
+If an applicant requires adaptations to a property, an assessment of suitability will be undertaken.
+This may involve arranging an assessment by an occupational therapist and a technical officer from Lancaster City Council.
+If the property is not suitable to be adapted for the applicant and their household's needs, or in line with council Housing's Adaptation Policy, we will not undertake adaptations as we have other suitable properties that could be offered, they will not be offered the property that they have placed a bid on. - 4.10.8.
+If an applicant bids on and is offered three suitable properties, that they subsequently refuse, they will remain in their current band, but they will lose their waiting time.
+Their application will be updated, and their effective date will change to the date of third refusal.

-4.10 Shortlisting and offers
+4.11.
+Shortlisting and offers